chalizaaziz/kolakolakolak/README.md

-greeting card that was coming with kolak, but coming in the form of github release notes 🤡 u know, computer science pride here and all (ANJAY)
+greeting card that was coming with kolak, but coming in the form of github release notes 🤡 u know, computer science pride and all (ANJAY)

 --------------------------------------------------------------------------------------------------------